pbchase/pbchase.github.io/_posts/2016-12-09-why-make-my-own-bars.md

 ## A few of my not-so-favorite things

 I really enjoy the wooden kite bars I have made.
 They're much more comfortable then any of the commercial bars I used, they spin when I want them to spin, they don't bind, and they are beautiful.
-Yet the were never part of the plan.
+Yet they were never part of the plan.
 The whole thing started on a lark.
 I blame Tim Elverston.

 When I first started hacking on bar builds I used whatever bars I had available.
 I was recycling used gear form kites that came ready-to-fly and old bars I purchased off people on Power Kite Forum.
 It was a hodge-podge of brands and models.
 This gave me an opportunity to see what worked and what didn't work so well.